 And I gradually stopped talking at home.

-When I was about in high school, my father once cried and said to me, ” Please, get along with my sister.”
+When I was in high school, my father told me once in tears, “Please be good friends with your sister.”

 Suffering even after starting to work